 Brilliant museums (the Tallahassee Museum is epic, more of an outdoor attraction than a museum), upscale cuisine, noteworthy art venues, and a Segway tour were some of the things that dazzled me in Tallahassee.
 The city is actually quite huge, though most things were centralized in one location.
 Florida State University, home of the ACC Seminoles, is easily the most gorgeous campus in the state.

 Taking an established food tour with Taste of Thomasville and riding E-bikes from Joyride were my favorite activities.
 You must visit the Pebble Hill Plantation, the most visited Thomasville attraction, and the beautiful Thomasville Rose Gardens.
 Eating local is a must in Thomasville; I enjoyed some fantastic foods from Jonah’s Fish and Grits and the Sweet Grass Dairy Cheese Shop.
 Stay at a historic bed and breakfast or inn rather than a hotel in this quaint destination.

 2017: An Epic Year Indeed

 I am blessed to have visited so many cool places this year.
 I hope you enjoyed reading about my favorite travel moments of 2017, a privilege to write.
-It is a dream to travel this wonderful world with my husband, daughters, and friends, especially my travel blogger friends have become an integral part of my life.
+It is a dream to travel through this wonderful world with my husband, daughters, and friends, especially my travel blogger friends have become an integral part of my life.
 I wonder where 2018 will take me?

 Where did you travel to this year that was everything and more?
 I would love to hear about it!